HL7/davinci-alerts/source/pages/_includes/admit-discharge-notification-encounter-intro.md

 **Each {{base_type}} must support:**

-1. A reference(s) to US Core Encounter Location(s) which will be bundled in the message.
+1. A reference(s) to US Core Encounter Location(s) which will be bundled in the message

 ### Examples